Student Strengths By Category Lists

 Sam has a strong character, is eager to learn, and is curious about a new subject.
 In his classroom behavior, he demonstrates responsibility by coming prepared to class with materials ready to learn.
 His positive work habits show that he follows rules and routines, can ignore distractions, and is a self starter in classroom activities.

-Megan is a hard worker in class.
-Her math skills are a strength, as are her social skills.
-She enjoys working with peers and completes tasks on time.
+Megan is a hard worker in the classroom.
+Her at grade level math skills are a strength, as are her social skills.
+She enjoys working with peers, enjoys class discussion on variety of reading materials and completes tasks on time.

 __________ is a hard worker in class.
 Her/His __________ skills are a strength, as are her/his __________ skills.
 She/He enjoys __________ and __________ .